lukefyp/boss-ping-remover/README.md

 * `BPR debug` -- Enable/Disable the debug output

 ### Config:

+Make the following changes to `config/config.json` if **_either_** of the following are true:

 * If you have high ping (200+ ms)

-* if you're using skill prediction (or ping compensation, ping remover, class script, etc)
+* If you're using skill prediction (or ping compensation, ping remover, class script, etc)

-Make the following changes to `config/config.json`:

 ```diff
 {